Entscheider/depthhead/Readme.md

 where `name_of_the_example` is one of the following:

 * biwiread: Example which shows the data of the biwi database
-* db_evaluate: Example which evaluate a trained forest with test data
+* db_evaluate: Example which evaluates a trained forest with test data
 * db_prediction: Use a trained forest and test it against the biwi database.
 * hough_tree_trainer: Train a forest using the biwi database
 * live_prediction: Use a trained forest for a live demonstration.
 (Requires a kinect)
 * show_hough: Show a hough forest result using a single depth image.

-Note: You want to use the `--release` flag because the perfomance is horrible otherwise.
+Note: You want to use the `--release` flag because the performance is horrible otherwise.
 You may also want to add `--features reduce_bound_check` to reduce the bound checks for images.

 # Trained Forest